abangalore/ITEarlyWarning/README.md

 3. Unzip and Extract ITEarlyWarning.zip under C:\

-4. Make sure all of the files are under C:\ITEarlyWarning dirctory
+4. Make sure all of the files are under C:\ITEarlyWarning directory

 5. Open notepad as Administrator
    - To open any program as Administrator in windows right click on the application and choose the option to "Run as Administrator"

-6. Open windows.conf unser C:\ITEarlyWarning in notepad
+6. Open windows.conf located in C:\ITEarlyWarning in notepad

 7. Add directories to be monitored at the end of the file e.g C:\Desigo all - This will scan all directories and sub directories associated with the Desigo server